nalinahuja/qcd/README.md

 ```
 source ~/.qcd/qcd.sh</code>
 ```
-<br><br>To update QCD to a newer release, simply follow the same installation process or use the <code>-u</code> flag as described in the usage section.
+To update QCD to a newer release, simply follow the same installation process or use the <code>-u</code> flag as described in the usage section.
 Don't worry, your store file will not be modified during the update.
 </p>

 ## Usage